Timeline of the History of Women in the WA Police Force

 |2010|| Kellie Properjohn is the first female superintendent of a metro district.

-26 April – WA Police introduces the role of police auxiliary officer and the first intake consists eleven females.
+26 April – The WA Police Force introduce the role of police auxiliary officer and the first intake consists eleven females.

 |2012||Michelle Fyfe and Kellie Properjohn are promoted to the rank of assistant commissioners.|